“When the Breath wanders, the mind is unsteady, but when the Breath is still, so is the mind.”

 - When tired while performing the asana, take rest and breathe deeply before performing the next round.
 Do not force the pranayama.

-- People with ear infection should avoid the asana until their infection is cured.
+- People with an ear infection should avoid the asana until their infection is cured.

 So the next time you feel anxious or cannot put your mind to rest and cannot sleep because of that, we hope you will give this age-old asana a try.